Trump's talk with video game execs recalls Senate's concern that rock was possible root of teen problems

 Snider’s physical presence and mannerisms in the hearing room personified Twisted Sister’s teenage-focused rock anthem “We’re Not Gonna Take It.”

-It was all choreographed … right down to Snider’s eye-liner.
+It was all choreographed... right down to Snider’s eye-liner.

 Snider’s theatrics mocked the stuffy customs of the stately Senate.
 But it made the point: Don’t mess with the First Amendment and artistic freedom.